Manage tickets

 - Edit the price, service charge %, and minimum order for each rate

-- Click "Add rate" for additional pricing tiers
+- Click "Add Rate" for additional pricing tiers

 - Toggle visibility per rate (online vs. box office only)